rsquaredata/evolve/doc/literature_review.md

 ### Core contribution

-A large‑scale systematic review (260+ papers) on **contextual information in object detection**, across general, video, small‑object, and adverse‑condition settings.
+A large‑scale systematic review (265 papers) on **contextual information in object detection**, across general, video, small‑object, and adverse‑condition settings.

-### Key ideas
+### Key ideas, claims and concepts

-* Context includes **spatial, temporal, semantic, environmental, and prior knowledge**.
-* Context is crucial when **local visual features are unreliable** (e.g. low light, blur).
-* Context reduces search space and false detections.
-* Lighting conditions are explicitly identified as adverse imaging conditions.
-* Theoretical justification for using **scene‑level and crowd‑level context**.
+- **Contextual taxonomy**: Defines context as **Local** (surroundings), **Global** (scene-level), and **Semantic/Prior knowledge**.
+- **Fallback mechanism**: Context is the primary fallback for **camouflaged** object detection, where targets blend into the background.
+- **Adverse conditions**: Lighting is explicitly categorized as a factor requiring contextual reasoning to reduce false detections.

 ### Relevance for EVOLVE

-* Supports EVOLVE’s focus on *understanding environments*, not isolated objects.
-* Bridges object detection and crowd reasoning.
+- Justifies the transition to **scene-aware detection**, using the "crowd-level" logic to identify individuals who are camouflaged by shadows or dark clothing.

 ---